 ‘The sad reality is the same themes emerge; students are suffering in silence and blaming themselves.
 They are having an extremely poor student experience and in too many cases being deprived of their education because of sexual violence and the lack of support available to them.

-‘We want to see a uniform national response to what now must be recognised as a nation-wide issue – an enforced and consistent standard of care implemented across the higher education sector, with student survivors at its heart.
+‘We want to see a consistent standard of care implemented by all UK universities, with student survivors at its heart.

 ‘For instance, universities need accessible reporting systems, that minimise the distress caused to students, carried out by specially trained and independent staff.